 In the 1940s, Freddie the ferret worked as an electrician's assistant in Auckland, New Zealand, reported Time magazine.
 The lithe predator would wriggle through tight spaces, dragging a wire behind him.
 Freddie's owner would hold a dead rabbit at the other end of the pipe to encourage the ferret to stay on the job.
 In one morning, the ferret could complete a job that would take a month for a human.

-More recently, Virgin Media jokingly released a report that ferrets had been at work for years laying broadband cable for the company.
+Virgin Media once jokingly released a report that ferrets had been at work for years laying broadband cable for the company.
 The date of the report was April 1.

 Runcho sniffs the mouth of a police animal trainer at a police school in Sibate, Colombia May 3, 2006.